 There are cases where you might have to stick with a particular version or build of a language.
 The software you're running may require a specific version to work properly.
 You may have have rigorous testing requirements that make for long periods between updates.
 If you find yourself in one of these situations, you want to make sure you can get support for that older version.
 We've always provided this kind of version-specific support in our Enterprise distributions for those customers that require it.

 Access to older builds is now available as part of our new Business Edition offering.
 That's not all that Business Edition includes, but it's an important part for users who are bound to a particular version of the software.

 Get 'em while they're hot

+To summarize: Older versions of ActivePerl, ActivePython and ActiveTcl are no longer available free for download.
+If you're running one of these builds, you can continue to do so, or upgrade to the lastest version to get all the latest features and fixes.
+If you're looking to download an installer, feel free to grab the latest version from our website.
 If you have to use an older version, contact us about our Enterprise Distributions for ActivePerl, ActivePython and ActiveTcl or Business Edition to make sure you'll be able to get support if you need it.